 Travelling allows me to also indulge in my second favourite passion, reading.

 I managed to read over 200 books on my trusty Kindle Fire. when I was travelling for ten months in 2017!
 Fiction, non-fiction, business, self-development – you name it I’ll read it.
+In fact, I even have my own bookshop you can see my favourite work, lifestyle, adventure and non fiction books.

 Whether it’s a mountain climb, walk, cycle or swim reading other Adventurers stories continue to be a source of inspiration to me.